Find the Perfect Goose Down Duvet

-Ticking is the outermost layer of a duvet, the fabric which encases the down filling.
-Good ticking has to be strong and tight so that dust does not get in and feathers don’t stick out, while remaining soft and supple to ensure comfort and provide a great night’s sleep.
+The outer layer of a duvet is the fabric which encases the down filling.
+Good fabric has to be strong and tight so that dust doesn’t get in and feathers don’t stick out, while remaining soft and supple to ensure comfort and provide a great night’s sleep.

-Cotton is most commonly used for ticking material for down duvets.
+Cotton is the most commonly used material for down duvets.
 Close-woven cotton allows for ventilation while keeping the filling secure.

-We measure the quality of duvet ticking in Ne.
-A Ne value of 1 means there is one pound worth of yarn in a piece of yarn 840 yard long.
-The denser the threading of ticking, the higher the Ne value and the more comfortable the duvet.
-In the interest of selling only the highest quality products, we only offer down duvets with ticking of at least Ne 60.
+We measure the quality of duvet fabric in Ne.
+An Ne value of 1 means that there are 840 yards of yarn in every pound; as the Ne value increases, the number of yards per pound of yarn increases proportionally.
+The denser the fabric’s threading, the higher its Ne value and the more comfortable the duvet.
+In the interest of selling only the highest quality products, we only offer down duvets with fabric of at least Ne 60.